You have finished your book manuscript draft. Congratulations.

 I often don’t drink whiskey.
 (But I do drink vodka, rum, gin, or anything else I can get my hands on.)

-As the four phrases above clearly demonstrate, editor correction is the only way to ensure that the syntax is appropriate for the text and the message.
-In the case of the sentences above, am I a heavy or occasional drinker?
+As you can see from the four sentences above, editor correction is the only way to ensure that the syntax is appropriate for the text and message.
+In the case of the sentences above, there are no grammatical errors, only choices to make.

 (ii.)
 Technical consistency